austintgriffith/web2-to-web3-curriculum/README.md

    (solidity by example copy pasting like crazy!)

-- day 2: SpeedRunEthereum.com - Challenge 0 - NFT deployed to testnet
+- **day 2**: SpeedRunEthereum.com - Challenge 0 - NFT deployed to testnet

-- day 3: SpeedRunEthereum.com - Challenge 1 - Staking app
+- **day 3**: SpeedRunEthereum.com - Challenge 1 - Staking app

-- day 4: SpeedRunEthereum.com - Challenge 2 - Token Vendor
+- **day 4**: SpeedRunEthereum.com - Challenge 2 - Token Vendor

-- day 5: Choose your own adventure: DEX, multisig, or SVG NFT
+- **day 5**: Choose your own adventure: DEX, multisig, or SVG NFT

 ---

 ### Week 4 - 🚢  Build your own project

-- day 1: open/social call to cover:
+- **day 1**: open/social call to cover:

    final concepts and questions

    ideation and team forming

-- day 2-4: checkins, off hours
+- **day 2-4**: checkins, off hours

-- day 5: show off what you built!
+- **day 5**: show off what you built!

 ---

-Success tier 1: Get hired as a junior with your Speed Run portfolio... build things and show them off on twitter!  (here is a good "next steps" thread: https://twitter.com/austingriffith/status/1478760479275175940?s=20&t=0zGF8M_7Hoeuy-D6LDoFpA)
+**Success tier 1:** Get hired as a junior with your Speed Run portfolio... build things and show them off on twitter!  (here is a good "next steps" thread: https://twitter.com/austingriffith/status/1478760479275175940?s=20&t=0zGF8M_7Hoeuy-D6LDoFpA)

-Success tier 2: Build your own product or start building forkable examples and tutorials for the ecosystem (Go learn something and then leave the camp site better than you found it.
+**Success tier 2:** Build your own product or start building forkable examples and tutorials for the ecosystem (Go learn something and then leave the camp site better than you found it.
 Help the next dev learn what you learned, but easier.)

-Success tier 3: Go crush some of the harder challenges like the ethernaut, read through previous audits, start auditing yolos from the BG, get introduced to audit firms and folks within our network that are at the cutting edge with solidity auditing...
+**Success tier 3:** Go crush some of the harder challenges like the ethernaut, read through previous audits, start auditing yolos from the BG, get introduced to audit firms and folks within our network that are at the cutting edge with solidity auditing...